EpycSolutionsEU/.github/CODE_OF_CONDUCT.md

 Reports are processed confidentially.
 For more information, see [Committee](/CoC/Committee).

 Go to [Cases](/CoC/Cases) to learn about how reports to the Committee are processed.

+### Details
+*¹ - Misleading or abusive use of the email address will be prosecuted *² - Every event or project organiser is mentioned in the readme file of the project